bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 ### Creating a production build

 To create a production build, run the command `npm run build`.
 The production build process bundles React in production mode and optimizes the build for the best performance.
-When the command completes, you’ll find your production ready files in the `build` folder.
+When the command completes, you'll find your production ready files in the `build` folder.

 Now your application is ready to be deployed!

 > _For more information about how to deploy a Create React App project into production, see_ <a href="https://facebook.github.io/create-react-app/docs/deployment" class="markup--anchor markup--blockquote-anchor"><em>this page</em></a> _in the official documentation._

+>

 ### What you learned